 For travelers who love to avoid the crowds, the 10 least-visited national parks in America may be perfect spots for a vacation.
 But be prepared: There’s a reason these parks don’t see a ton of visitors.
 Most are located in remote parts of the country, so if you plan to see them all, you’ll need a huge budget, reliable transportation, and even an airplane in some cases.

-Rankings are based on NPS attendance figures for the year 2012.
+Rankings are based on NPS attendance figures for the year 2017.
 Attendance figures have varied wildly over the past few years for some of these parks, so we’re using the most current figures to create the most accurate list of the least popular parks.